Hydrology-IFH/roger/doc/_build/html/_sources/introduction/introduction.rst.txt

 **Groundwater flow**:

-- spatial explicit representation of shallow groundwater following [Stoll2010]_
+- spatial explicit representation of shallow groundwater follows the aproach presented in [Stoll2010]_

 **Crop phenology and crop rotation**: